 When you are worn out in sleek old age, (Bk.
 11, lines 132-134, Lombardo)

 Odysseus’ actual death is, however, preceded by the metaphorical death of that Odysseus whose life was full of exploits.
 While Elpenor’s oar represents an actual death, Odysseus’ oar represents a loss of identity.
-It is, however, also possible to imagine that Odysseus will on his return begin a new life, one that includes the values of home and family, and thereby acquire a new identity as a husband and father.
+It is yet possible to imagine that Odysseus will begin a new life at home, one that includes the values of home and family, and thereby acquire a new identity as a husband and father.